-Fishing Pawleys Bull Drum and Speckled Trout
+Fishing Pawleys Red Drum and Speckled Trout

 Plentiful around the barrier islands, inlets, and shallow bars.
-Speckled Sea Trout will be gorging themselves on full grown shrimp.
-Juvenile Redfish will be schooling up, feeding in the shallows and packing on the pounds for winter.
-On our charters we have had some fantastic flood tides fishing!
-Redfish have been tailing and head waking in the flooded spartina grass.
-During the fall is when we see our Redfish get incredibly shallow.
+Speckled Sea Trout have been feeding on small bait fish and shrimp.
+Our trout have moved deeper with the warming water temperatures so you may want to adjust your tactics.
+I have been using 1/4 oz jigs and paddle tail grubs in purple and pink colors with good success.
+The first few tide cycles in July welcomed us with some fantastic tailing tides!
+Redfish were tailing and head waking in the flooded spartina grass feasting on fiddler crabs.
+During flood tides is when we see our Redfish get incredibly shallow.
 In many cases, they are in just inches of water with their backs out of the water.
-This is where my boat of choice, The Hells Bay Professional really shines, drafting just 4″ inches of water.
-The Hells Bay Professional has allowed me and my clients to access the shallow waters I have only dreamed about.
+This is where my boat of choice, The Hells Bay Professional really shines, drafting just 4.5″ inches of water.
+The Hells Bay Professional has allowed me and my clients to access the shallow flats of Pawleys Island and Georgetown’s waters with ease.
 We are able to get in earlier and stay longer even with the lowest of tides.